coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

 </p>

-At the heart of the Nintendo Switch's personality is its ability to be played as a portable device, on a table, or connected to a split screen.
+At the heart of the Nintendo Switch's personality is its ability to be played as a portable device, on a table, or connected to a split screen...

-This is something other consoles simply cannot offer and make it a constant source of [<u>entertainment at home or on the go</u>](/streaming-anime-online-marathon-the-god-of-high-school-full/).
+This is something other consoles simply cannot offer and make it a constant source of [<u>entertainment at home or on the go...</u>](/streaming-anime-online-marathon-the-god-of-high-school-full/)

-One of Nintendo Switch's other unmatched capabilities is local multiplayer.
+One of Nintendo Switch's other unmatched capabilities is local multiplayer...

-You can pair up-to eight wireless controllers to a single Nintendo Switch system, and you can pair it multiple consoles together up-to 64 players.
+You can pair up-to eight wireless controllers to a single Nintendo Switch system, and you can pair it multiple consoles together up-to 64 players...

-The Joy-Cons included with the Switch can also serve as two sets of controls for two-player instant play.
+The Joy-Cons included with the Switch can also serve as two sets of controls for two-player instant play...

 ### Nintendo Switch Accessories